 Yell’s agent will have shown you an online tool which produces an “Online Reputation Report” for your business.
-After entering your business details, he will have shown you that your business has a high “error rating” that is negatively impacting your visibility on Google.
-He may even have told you that “Google is penalising your business”.
+After entering your business details, he will have shown you that your business has a “high error rating” negatively impacting your visibility on Google.
+They may even have told you that “Google is penalising your business”.

-He may also claim that Yell is a Google Premier Partner and that Yell has a “special relationship with Google”.
+The agent may also have claimed that Yell is “Google’s longest-standing Premier Partner” and that Yell has a “special relationship with Google”.

-He will claim that, by using Yell’s Reputation Manager service, your business will be listed in hundreds of online directories which will bring your error rating down to zero.
+He may have said that, “by using Yell’s Reputation Manager service, your business will be listed in hundreds of online directories which brings your error rating down to zero”.

-He will further claim that Reputation Manager will allow you to gain more online reviews and have those reviews “posted automatically across all major social networks and directories including Google and Facebook”.
-All of this, he will claim, “Will get your website on to the front page of Google”.
-He will show you examples of other businesses who have used their service and who are now ranking on the first page of Google.
+He may claim that Reputation Manager will allow you to gain more online reviews and have those reviews “posted automatically across all major social networks and directories including Google and Facebook”.
+All of this, “Will get your website on to the front page of Google”.
+He may have also shown you examples of other businesses who have used their service and who are now ranking on the first page of Google.

-The cost of Reputation Manager will be approximately £50 per month although this may be discounted if you buy other Yell services and sign up during the sales call.
+The cost of Reputation Manager is approximately £50 per month although this is often discounted if you buy other Yell services.

 All of these claims will appear highly convincing.
-Coupled with the high-pressure sales techniques and assurances given by the agent, this all makes it very difficult to refuse the offer.
+Coupled with the high-pressure sales techniques and assurances given by the agent, this all makes it very difficult to refuse their offer.

 Let’s break down each claim one-by-one and look at the evidence:

+Yell is not Google’s longest-standing Premier Partner.
+This is a false statement which Yell have now confirmed.
 Yell’s partnership status with Google relates to Google advertising services only.
-This provides Yell with no relationship that could, in any way, improve your site’s organic visibility on Google.
+This provides Yell with no relationship that could, in any way, improve your site’s visibility on Google.
 To state or imply otherwise is simply misleading.
-Google have recently changed their Partnership program and it is highly likely will soon lose its status as a Google Partner.
+Google have recently changed their Partnership program and Yell may soon lose its status as a Google Partner.

 The tool used by Yell’s agent is freely available for anyone to use online.
-Take a look at some of the reports it has produced for Selfridges, Harrods and for Yell themselves:
+Take a look at some of the reports it has produced for Selfridges, Amazon and for Yell themselves:

 Yell’s error rating of 100% for their own company!